-He was born as “Hendrikus Magdalenus Bruna" in 1927, in Utrecht in the Netherlands, where he still lives today with his wife Irene.
+He was born as “Hendrikus Magdalenus Bruna" in 1927, in Utrecht in the Netherlands.
 Coincidentally, 1927 was also the year of the rabbit!

 Dick Bruna also created many other picture book characters in his lifetime, including Snuffy the dog, Boris Bear & Poppy Pig.
 His first picture book, 'the apple', was published in 1953, and since then he's written & illustrated 124 children's picture books, 32 of which are about Miffy.
 His books are now published in more than 50 languages.

 In his early career, Dick Bruna worked as a graphic designer in his father's publishing company A.W.
 Bruna & Zoon, creating iconic book covers and posters for the Black Bear paperback detective series, which included stories by authors such as Simenon, Charteris, Fleming & Havank.
 Once his own picture books became so successful, he left his father's company to work for himself

 Bruna started drawing at a young age and was also influenced by artists of various art forms.
 The biggest influence was perhaps Matisse, with Bruna's first works based on collages by the French painter.
 Bruna is also noted to have been influenced by the Dutch graphic design movement, De Stijl, in particular, the work of architect Gerrit Rietveld.
 As well as other artists including Mondrian and Leger.

 Whilst on a rainy seaside holiday in North Holland, Dick Bruna entertained his young son by drawing a little bunny that constantly hopped around the garden of his holiday house.
 Each evening he would make stories up about the bunny... &, from then on, a legacy was born.